Camping Hacks

 13. Your Trusty Nighttime Kit

 Never leave yourself short at bedtime.
 Pack a nighttime zip lock kit that stays in your sleeping bag full time.
 We're talking hand torch, comfy socks, earplugs and a tiny bit of toilet paper for emergencies.
 Consider it part of your sleeping bag.
-Read how to choose a sleeping bag.

 14. Where Are My Sleeping Socks?